SPINLab/gi-minor-python-course-2019/README.md

    - morning: recap of workshop I, introduction to scraping
    - afternoon: practical assignment - scraping data from the web

+Each interactive session + practical assignment pair is accompanied by a short manual and some Python scripts, see the [obtaining the lecture materials](https://github.com/ndkv/gi-minor-python-course#obtaining-the-lecture-materials) section below for more information.

 ## self-study: codeacademy.com

-To maximize the time available for hands-on lectures and exercises we kindly ask you to complete a number of Codeacademy Python lessons in advance.
+To maximize the time available for the hands-on lectures and exercises we kindly ask you to complete a number of Codeacademy Python lessons in advance.

  [codeacademy.com](codeacademy.com) is an online learning platform that offers programming courses in a wide range of languages.
 You learn to program by typing and executing Python commands directly in your browser.

- Registering for Codeacademy is easy:
+ Register for Codeacademy as follows:

 1. go to [https://www.codecademy.com/](https://www.codeacademy.com) and register
 2. log in and navigate to the [Python course](https://www.codecademy.com/learn/python)